audacity/audacity-support/analyzers/analysis-plugins.md

 Author: Steve Daulton

-By default, the plug-in detects the pitch by analyzing the first 0.2 seconds of the selection.
+By default, the plugin detects the pitch by analyzing the first 0.2 seconds of the selection.
 In most cases this should work well.
 If required the analyzed section can be set to the first part of the selection ranging from the first 10th of a second (0.1 seconds) up to one second.

 #### Parameters